Why waiting to take Social Security benefits can pay offFinances

 Most Americans depend on Social Security for retirement income.
-Today, 55 percent of Americans aged 65 or older live in households that receive at least 50 percent of their family income from Social Security benefits.
-Of them, 25 percent rely on Social Security benefits for at least 90 percent of their income.
+Among Americans aged 65 or older that are Social Security beneficiaries, 50 percent of married couples and 70 percent of unmarried persons receive 50 percent or more of their income from Social Security.
+Of them, 21 percent of married couples and about 45 percent of unmarried persons rely on Social Security benefits for at least 90 percent of their income.

 With Social Security’s major role, it’s important to try and get the most out of the benefits you’ve earned.
 Your full retirement age is the age you’re eligible to receive 100 percent of your Social Security benefits.
 The full retirement age is 66 for eligible workers born between 1943 and 1954.
 Here are some reasons why waiting to full retirement age, and beyond, may pay off for you.